edgewood1/blog/JS-ecology/0-ecology.md

 These files define your project’s metadata, dependencies, and available scripts.

-File	Tool	Purpose
-package.json	npm/yarn	Lists packages, scripts, and project info package-lock.json / yarn.lock	npm/yarn	Locks down versions for repeatable installs
+package.json: Lists packages, scripts, and project info package-lock.json: Locks down versions for repeatable installs

 ➡️ These belong to a “Package Management” category.